 Many men normalise these symptoms and keep going.
 The problem is that the nervous system never gets the signal that it is safe to stand down.

-Most stress management focuses on mindset, productivity, or time management.
+Most approaches to stress management focus on mindset, productivity or time management.
 While helpful, these strategies do not change what is happening at a physiological level.

 You cannot think your way out of a nervous system response.

-This is where breathwork becomes powerful.
+This is where breathwork therapy becomes a powerful tool to regulate the nervous system.
 It communicates directly with the nervous system in real time.

 What is conscious connected breathwork